 Facilitates collaboration and cooperation in the Integral Yoga community, but does not represent that community as any kind of authority

 Donations to SAA for its work and the activities it supports are tax-deductible and always appreciated.

-Margaret Astrid Phanes, communications officer and chief financial officer: Margaret came to Sri Aurobindo and the Mother through a psycho-spiritual meditation and process group with Dr. Carl Peters.
+Margaret Astrid Phanes, administrative services: Margaret came to Sri Aurobindo and the Mother through a psycho-spiritual meditation and process group with Dr. Carl Peters.
 For many years, she taught Conscious-Force Meditation online and through several colleges.
 Previously, she taught Integral Yoga studies at the Sri Aurobindo Centre for Advanced Research.
 Her artwork has been published in Collaboration and her digital animations have been presented at the All USA Meetings (AUM).
 Margaret and her husband Jim Page live in Lodi, California, and participate in the collective yoga at Sri Aurobindo Sadhana Peetham.